County General Hospital

 The past called to them a distant whisper carried across the winds of their minds.
-At first the voice was all there was, blackness stretched out as far as either could see.
-The only confirmation that either was not alone was a general awareness that the other was present.
-Neither Amelia nor Everett spoke, nor could they, they didn’t yet know how to communicate.
+At first there was nothing save the voice, blackness stretched out as far as either could see.
+The only confirmation they were not alone was a general awareness of the other’s presence.
+Neither Amelia nor Everett spoke, they didn’t yet know how to communicate.

 Neither knew it yet, but they had entered a realm of pure thought.
-Even if they knew, they could have never understood the implications and how it would mold the rest of their lives.
-Time passed, and then there was light, there was no gradual illumination or any warning whatsoever.
+Even if they knew, they would have never understood the implications and how it would mold the rest of their lives.
+Time passed.
 One moment it was dark and the next bright.

 As both watched, a scene resolved itself before them.
-It was one familiar to Everett for he was looking through recent happenings through his own eyes.
-For the agent, it was a look at events the import of which she had only just begun to guess at and in which she wouldn’t truly understand until much later in her investigation.
-It was, however, a very important glimpse into Everett’s character and personality.
+It was one familiar to Everett.
+He was looking upon recent happenings through his own eyes.
+For the agent, it was a look at events the import of which she had only just guessed at and in which she wouldn’t understand until much later in her investigation.
+It did, however, offer an important glimpse into Everett’s character and personality.

 “Get a room,” Everett voice echoed through both of their minds as the faint ‘thump’ of a pair of elevator doors proceeded it.

-At first Amelia thought she was hearing Everett’s thoughts as he expressed them, but as his voice rattled around inside her mind she realized that these were not his current thoughts, but ones from the past.
-She was hearing musings that had already passed from his mind.
+At first Amelia thought she was listening to Everett’s thoughts as he expressed them, but as his voice rattled around inside her mind she realized that they were musings that had already passed from his mind.

-She had never really been fond of public displays of affection, but the more she heard the less she agreed with the old man.
-It was obvious he had a strong bias against these women and Amelia could only watch, her ire slowly growing from irritation to outright anger.
+She’d never been fond of public displays of affection, but the more she heard the less she agreed with the old man.
+It became obvious he had a strong bias against these women and Amelia as she witnessed these events, her ire grew from irritation to anger.

 ‘It’s about time they each find husbands and nip this same sex relationship nonsense in the bud.’

-That would have been the final straw, but the agent had no control of what she was seeing.
-A sense of resignation settled over her and she watched as anger slowly bubbled under the surface.
-She became less and less aware of her own thoughts and feelings until her perceptions were completely washed away.
-There was nothing but the vision for either herself or Everett.
+Under other circumstances, that would have been the final straw, but the agent had no control of what she was seeing.
+A sense of resignation settled over her and she watched her anger bubbling under the surface.
+She became less and less aware of her own thoughts and feelings until there was nothing but the vision for either herself or Everett.

 Everett, winced and leaned on his cane, every day it got harder and harder to move about, but that night was of particular importance to him.
-He didn’t need to go very far in any case.
-He gripped the bouquet of flowers in his free hand and limped forward.
-He reached the end of the hall, then paused–checking to make sure he had his keys on him– before proceeding to the exit.
+The old man didn’t need to go far.
+He gripped the bouquet in his free hand and limped forward.
+When he reached the end of the hall, he paused, checking to make sure he had his keys on him, before proceeding to the exit.

-The sidewalk was littered with usual trash, not garbage, but people.
+The sidewalk was littered with the usual trash.
+Not actual garbage, but people.
 “This neighborhood’s gone to hell,” he muttered under his breath then joined with the throngs of people.
-His pace was slow and arduous and he had as little patience for it as the ill-mannered youth that passed him by.
-It was the quickest pace he could manage, but for someone who had once prided himself on his physical prowess it was an agonizingly slow pace.
+His pace was slow and arduous and he had as little patience for it as the ill-mannered youth that passed him.
+It was the quickest pace he could manage, but for someone who had once prided himself on his physical prowess it grated on his nerves to move so slow.

-Several blocks away from where he had started, he knelt down on the sidewalk, his knees popped and threatened to give in, but he leveraged himself with his cane and managed to keep himself from toppling over.
-He gritted his teeth, then gently set the bouquet down, on a seemingly innocuous portion of sidewalk.
-It was in that very spot, almost twenty years ago that he’d lost her, his daughter the only person in his life who’d meant anything to him after the death of his wife.
+Several blocks away from where he had started, he knelt down on the sidewalk, his knees popped and threatened to give in, but he leveraged himself with his cane and kept himself from toppling over.
+He gritted his teeth, then set the bouquet down, on an innocuous portion of sidewalk.
+It was that spot, almost twenty years ago that he’d lost her, his daughter the only person in his life who’d meant anything to him after the death of his wife.

 He closed his eyes, letting tears cascade down his face before he shook his head and opening his eyelids again.
 He wiped the tears free and climbed back to his feet.

 “Sir are you okay?”
-He felt a hand on his shoulder and he looked up to see a man staring down at him.
+A hand touched his shoulder and he looked up to see a man staring down at him.

-“Don’t touch me you damn—” he cut himself short before he could utter that last word.
-Slurs like that, namely the one that started with an ‘n’ could get a man killed in the wrong part of town.
+“Don’t touch me you damn—” he cut himself short before uttering that last word.
+Slurs like that, the one that started with an ‘n’ could get a man killed in the wrong part of town.

-“Whatever man, I just checkin’ to see if you were alright” the stranger stepped back holding both his hands up.
-For just a moment, when he’d seen the stranger’s chocolate skin he believed he was looking on his daughter’s murderer.
-Everett wouldn’t put it past him, his lot were all cut from the same mold, but no he was too short and barely out of his teens, far too young to be the one responsible.
+“Whatever man, I just checkin’ to see if you were alright.”
+The stranger stepped back holding both his hands up.
+For just a moment when he’d seen the stranger’s chocolate skin he believed he was looking on his daughter’s murderer, but no he was too short and barely out of his teens, far too young to be the one responsible.

 Everett groaned, but with considerable effort climbed to his feet.
-He scowled at the stranger then watched him disappear into the crowd.
-He stood there a moment, staring down at the flowers, fighting back more tears, then he stumbled back toward the apartment building.
-He was only halfway there when the ground started to quake.
-He lost his balance and fell down on one knee.
+He scowled at the stranger than watched him disappear into the crowd.
+For a moment, he lingered, staring down at the flowers, fighting back more tears, then he stumbled back toward the apartment building.
+Only halfway there when the ground started to quake, he lost his balance and fell down on one knee.

 An earthquake?
-No, that wasn’t it, the quaking continued, one large shake after the other almost like… something very large was running through the city.
-The thudding was getting stronger, and Everett struggled to his feet.
+No, that wasn’t it, the tremors continued, one large shake after the other almost like… something very large had been running through the city.
+The thudding became stronger, and Everett struggled to his feet.

 Everett froze in place and watched the monster spin around to face the other fighter.
 Every fiber of his being told Everett to get out of there, but it was almost as if something were calling to him.
-Exemplars were nothing new, although it was only in the last few decades that they had come into the public eye.
+Exemplars were nothing new although it was only in the last few decades they had come into the public eye.
 Some calling themselves heroes, wore outlandish costumes and ran around in a cape wreaking all sorts of havoc.
-Many of them were well meaning, though Everett would say they were fools, but then there were the ones who used their powers to do terrible things.
+Many of them were well meaning and Everett would say they were fools.
+They were not the ones who concerned him, however, it was the ones who used their powers to do terrible things.

-A statuesque woman, who was dwarfed by the massive hulk, stood in direct opposition to it.
+A statuesque woman, dwarfed by the massive hulk, stood in direct opposition to it.
 She had flowing teal hair that whipped and whirled in the air even though there was no wind.
-One arm, and part of her chest seemed to be made from ice or perhaps some form of crystal and from the looks of it was completely inert.
+One arm, and part of her chest sparkled as if made from ice or perhaps some form of crystal and was, from the looks of it, was inert.
 She held her other hand out and a shimmering bubble of blue energy appeared around her just before the giant’s fist came crashing down.

-The barrier held, but as soon as the creature’s fist smashed into, it flexed giving the impression that it was ready to burst.
-The monster’s fist came down again, and against her bubble held, but this time she staggered back as if it had done her actual physical harm.
-Everett was entranced by the whole thing, and he knew without being told what the outcome of the duel would be.
+Her barrier held, but as soon as the creature’s fist smashed into, it flexed like it was ready to burst.
+Its fist came down again, and against her bubble held, but this time she staggered back as if it had done her actual physical harm.
+The whole thing entranced Everett, and he knew without being told what the outcome of the duel would be.

 “No!”
 Everett screamed out as the massive beast’s fist came down a third and final time.
-The woman’s shield popped and the fist crashed into her with devastating force.
-Everett drooped his cane and before he even knew what he was doing he started running.
+The woman’s shield popped, and the fist crashed into her with devastating force.
+Everett dropped his cane and before he even knew what he was doing he ran.
 Not away from the chaos, but toward it.
-He wasn’t sure where he found the strength to move so quickly, or to stay on his feet unsupported, but it was as if all the pain and weakness in his knees had simply evaporated.
+He wasn’t sure where he found the strength to dash, or to stay on his feet unsupported, but it was as if all the pain and weakness in his knees had evaporated.

-“Ashtar, I must admit I’m impressed that you’ve managed to last this long, but now as you lay bleeding there on the ground and your body slowly turns to ice I can not help but feel that there was something more I could have done to make your death even more unpleasant.
-Farewell Ashtar, I’d love to stick around and watch you slowly die, but well… I have more important things to do.”
+“Ashtar, I must admit I’m impressed that you’ve lasted this long, but now as you lay bleeding there on the ground and your body slowly turns to ice I can not help feel that there was something more I might have done to make your death even more unpleasant.
+Farewell Ashtar, I’d love to stick around and watch you die, but well… I have more important things to do.”